• Skip to primary navigation

 Gluten-Free Gravy Ingredients

 As broth is the source of flavor in your gravy, it’s important to start with one that tastes delicious.
-Now is the time to add more seasoning if your chicken broth is bland or other wise lacking.
+Now is the time to add more seasoning if your broth is bland or other wise lacking.

 If I have some, I add drippings to the broth to flavor it, but this is not required.